Emeli Sandé: 2013–2017: Long Live the Angels and community presence

 In 2013, Sandé revealed that she has been working on her second studio album, stated to be released in 2016.
 On 15 November 2014, Sandé joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in Western Africa.

 On 25 August 2016, Sandé shared a preview of a song from her upcoming album entitled 'Intermission' on her social media accounts, with the caption "Inhale, exhale, release and let yourself receive forgiveness."
 Following a number of teasers, it was announced that "Hurts" would be released on 16 September as the lead single.
 Describing the song, she said: "I wanted to release 'Hurts' first because it felt like everything I've avoided saying for so long.
 It's a real explosion.
 It's everything I wish I'd said years and years ago.
 I didn't want to hold anything back anymore."
 On 15 September, Sandé announced on her social media accounts that her new album would be called 'Long Live The Angels' and that it would be released on 11 November 2016.
 Her song "Hurts" from the album Long Live the Angels was published on 5 October.
 The album was released on the proposed date.
-The album debuted at number 2 on the UK album chart.
+The album debuted at number two on the UK albums chart.
 The following year, Sandé gave her Long Live the Angels Tour, which was her first to include Arena dates.

 In 2017, she received the Brit Awards' Best British Female Solo Artist award, becoming her fourth win in total.
 On 2 October 2017, Sandé was also awarded a BASCA Gold Badge award in recognition of her unique contribution to music.